Places to visit in Belgium to avoid crowds

 Bouillon

-A real treat for history lovers, Bouillon is like a miniature city, with a magnificent castle dating back to the 8th Century.
+A real treat for history lovers, Bouillon is like a miniature city, with a magnificent castle dating back to the 8th century.
 While visiting the castle, take in a falconry show, or step into the Scriptura Exhibition – all about how writing and printing developed in Bouillon.
-Take the road down to the gothic bridge from 1935 on the Semois river to get the best view of the castle in all its beauty.
+Take the road down to the gothic bridge on the Semois river to get the best view of the castle in all its beauty.

 The town centre of Bouillon is also worth spending time in, with restaurants and cafes to enjoy as well as a museum dedicated to the architectural development of the castle.